 The traditional approach

+The traditional approach to writing an outline is not as rigid as some other models.
+It follows the basic outlining principle that you should divide your novel into sections reasonably.
 One strength of the traditional approach is its flexibility.
 You can take a notebook and give each page its own chapter heading, or you can write each chapter on an index card.
 You can even take a series of file folders and make one per chapter.
-Some writers find that a more physical representation of their novel chapters like these index cards or file folders frees up creativity.

 If you are planning to send your novel around to agents and publishers, you will probably have to write a synopsis at some point, so another advantage of this approach is learning an important marketing skill.
 However, the difference in those synopses and this synopsis is that this one is strictly for your own use.
 That means that you can include notes to yourself to work out parts that you aren’t entirely sure of yet in the interest of getting the bulk of the story down on paper.
 Outlining in this way can feel a little bit like freewriting, and for some writers, that can be an essential component of letting go and allowing creativity free reign.